Drug Evaluation Committee 2012-11 Positioning of "Report" in a Clinical Trial Review Committee (Part 4)

 Excerpt from 2009-12

-The head of the site is required to keep the documents subject to IRB review up-to-date throughout the clinical trial period, and the latest documents submitted by the sponsor are also to be submitted to the IRB.
-At this time, if the content of the latest document falls under Article 31 of the GCP, or if the content falls under "other cases deemed necessary by the head of the site," as stipulated in Paragraph 2 of Article 31 of the GCP, the IRB must conduct a continuing review.
-On the other hand, there may be cases where the head of the site only submits the latest documents to the IRB at the discretion of the head of the site in response to the submission of the latest documents related to administrative changes from the sponsor, as you mentioned in your question.
+The Investigator Site Director is required to keep the documents subject to IRB review up-to-date throughout the clinical trial period, and the latest documents submitted by the sponsor are also to be submitted to the IRB.
+At this time, if the content of the latest document falls under Article 31 of the GCP, or if the content falls under "other cases deemed necessary by the head of Investigator Site," as stipulated in Article 31, Paragraph 2 of the GCP, the IRB is required to conduct a continuing review.
+On the other hand, there may be cases in which, at the discretion of the head of the Investigator Site, the latest document is submitted to the IRB in response to the sponsor's submission of the latest document concerning a clerical change, as described in your question.

-When a document subject to review is added, updated, or revised in this way, the head of the site submits the relevant document to the IRB.
+When a document subject to review is added, updated, or revised in this way, the Chairperson of the Investigator Site submits the relevant document to the IRB.
 This is no different in the case of the so-called Central IRB.